decki-id/speechify-react-test/README.md

 # Speechify React Test

+A repository from Speechify, provided for recruitment test.<br>
+This repository contains a React framework skeleton as well as the back-end ExpressJS API server located on /api directory.

 ## Project Overview

 Create a TTS web app with indications for the current reading sentence, as well as the ability to highlight the currently playing word.